FILING A CLAIM AGAINST THE CITY

 Upon receipt of the claim, the City Clerk will forward the claim to the Legal Department.

-Notice for Sewer Claims must be submitted within forty-five (45) days of the date the damage was discovered.
+Notice for all claims must be submitted within forty-five (45) days of the date the damage was discovered.

 REQUIRED INFORMATION FOR CLAIM PROCESSING